 Traditionally, you set up a board game, play it, and then put it away just like you found it.
 But something special happens when a game changes and evolves over multiple plays.
 Here at Foxtrot Games, we’ve been inspired by this element in board games like Pandemic Legacy, T.I.M.E Stories, Fabled Fruit, and others.

-We have developed a new format for our upcoming game Spy Club, co-designed by Jason D. Kingsley and Randy Hoyt.
+We have developed a new format for Spy Club, co-designed by Jason D. Kingsley and Randy Hoyt.
 A campaign in Spy Club is a series of 5 games connected together to tell a larger story.
 These are the key elements:

 - All the components can be fully reset, and you can start over from the beginning.

 - You unlock only a small portion of the total content over a campaign.
 That means …